Frequently asked questions

 Failure to comply with the request of a Customs or police officer, such as by refusing to produce, declare or report a BNI, is an offence under subsection 59(3) of the AML/CTF Act.
 Penalties upon conviction include imprisonment and/or a fine imposed by the court.
 If a false declaration has been made to a Customs or police officer, they may seize the BNI under subsections 200(12) and 200(13) of the AML/CTF Act.
 A Customs or police officer can examine items that a person has with them, to determine if the person has a BNI or has made a false declaration.

-Customs or police officers are able to assist in completing the CBM-BNI form, or the AUSTRAC Help Desk can be contacted on 1300 021 037 (a local call within Australia).
+Customs or police officers are able to assist in completing the CBM-BNI form, or the AUSTRAC Contact Centre can be contacted on 1300 021 037 (a local call within Australia).

 Mailing a BNI into or out of Australia is not reportable.
 There is a requirement under the AML/CTF Act to report the mailing or shipping of physical currency of $10,000 or more, but this does not include BNIs.
 Click here for more information about reporting physical currency.